Play: And to Think That I Saw It on Lawrence Road

 I also added my own Suess-like rhymes.
 So if you view the slide show, you can see my whole creation.

 I had a lot of fun doing this.
-It was a kind of therapy for me since now I can
+It was a kind of therapy for me since now I can definitely sorta kinda maybe appreciate that car being ever present outside our window.

 So what is your favorite Dr. Suess book?

-P.S.
-Be sure to check back later this week for more Suess fun!
+And be sure to check back later this week for more Suess fun!
 (Like this!)